DHTMLX/docs-spreadsheet/docs/api/spreadsheet_getvalue_method.md

 ### Returns

-The method returns values of cells
+The method returns the values of the cells

 ### Example